goyalanil/DAMVI/README.md

 ## Dependencies

-This Python code depends on numpy and scipy librairies
+This Python code depends on numpy, scipy and imbalanced-learn librairies

 ## Usage example